Introduction to Betting Exchanges

 Not everyone using Betfair is placing just one side of a bet.
 One of the things you can do is take advantage of the market movements to back and lay at different times at hopefully advantageous odds, and pocket the difference.
 This is not as easy as it sounds – you are backing your judgement about the way in which the market will move.
 It is possible because commission is charged on your overall profit on the market, not on individual bets.
-Being able to queue for a price is extremely useful in Betfair Trading, and various types of software have been produced which enable you to place bets faster and more efficiently than you can on the exchange websites.
-We have plenty of videos and guides to Betfair Trading on different sports at Betclub in the Betfair Trading part of the Help and Guides section and also in the Betfair Trading section of the Strategy Library.
+Being able to queue for a price is extremely useful in trading, and various types of software have been produced which enable you to place bets faster and more efficiently than you can on the exchange websites.
+We have plenty of videos and guides to trading on different sports at Betclub in the trading part of the Help and Guides section and also in the trading section of the Strategy Library.

 In 2021 TradeHost traded 7,937 Betfair UK, IE, US & AU horse racing and greyhound markets.